 No one ever thought a concept record about Moby Dick would turn out to be one of the best metal albums of the 21st century, including the four Mastodon members who wrote it twenty years ago.

-“I remember before the idea of doing the concept, we had two records under our belt and barely making a name for ourselves in the DIY world of heaviness.
+“I remember before the idea of doing the concept, we had two records under our belt and were barely making a name for ourselves in the DIY world of heaviness.
 We were like, ‘Here’s this idea.
-We could make a bold statement with this record, or we could be shooting ourselves in the foot and it’s career suicide and we’re done,’” vocalist and bassist Troy Sanders wittingly recalls of the band’s 2004 release, Leviathan.
+We could make a bold statement with this record, or we could be shooting ourselves in the foot and it’s career suicide and we’re done,’” vocalist and bassist Troy Sanders recalls of the band’s 2004 release, Leviathan.

 “Like, ‘Hey, heavy-metal band from Atlanta doing a concept album on Moby Dick!’
 We weren’t sure," he continues.
-"Thankfully, all things leviathan aligned with fate, and we had this really cool, eclectic bunch of songs and we had this really cool Moby Dick story and the folklore and everything and imagery.”
+"Thankfully, all things leviathan aligned with fate, and we had this really cool, eclectic bunch of songs, and we had this really cool Moby Dick story and the folklore and everything and imagery.”

-But now, as the group celebrates Leviathan’s seminal anniversary by playing the record in its entirety on tour, it’s clear that Sanders, Brann Dailor (drums and vocals), Brent Hinds (guitar and vocals) and Bill Kelliher (guitar) were onto something.
-Behind the hit single “Blood and Thunder,” which includes Clutch singer Neil Fallon and is still Mastodon’s most popular song with more 77 million streams to date, Leviathan ultimately served as a mission statement for the quirky quartet that’s now known for writing some of the best alt-metal since forming in 2000.
+But now, as the group celebrates Leviathan’s seminal anniversary by playing the record in its entirety on tour, it’s clear that Sanders, Brann Dailor (drums and vocals), Brent Hinds (guitar and vocals) and Bill Kelliher (guitar) were on to something.
+Behind the hit single “Blood and Thunder,” which includes Clutch singer Neil Fallon and is still Mastodon’s most popular song with more than 77 million streams to date, Leviathan ultimately served as a mission statement for the quirky quartet that’s now known for writing some of the best alt-metal since forming in 2000.

 “The record came out and it made a splash.
 Hey, no pun intended.
-But it really set us aside from other bands that we were in the same vein as and with but for the better,” Sanders says.
+But it really set us aside from other bands that we were in the same vein as and with, but for the better,” Sanders says.
 “We obviously didn’t’ know what was going to happen with that record, but it turned out to be wonderful.”

 Mastodon resurrects the mythical white whale from Herman Melville’s 1851 novel on Thursday, August 29, at Red Rocks.